amir-goudarzi/style-transfer-app/README.md

 ## Installation

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine, preferably with a GPU (for instance on Colab):
    ```bash
    git clone https://github.com/Amir-Goudarzi/style-transfer-app.git
 2. Navigate to the project directory: